kstonekuan/digital-twin-proxy/README.md

 ## A Note on Privacy

 This application is designed to work with your personal browsing history.
-As such, we strongly recommend using a local large language model (LLM) provider like [Ollama](https://ollama.com/) or [LM Studio](https://lmstudio.ai/).
+As such, we strongly recommend using a local large language model (LLM) provider like [Ollama](https://ollama.com/), [LM Studio](https://lmstudio.ai/), [vLLM](https://github.com/vllm-project/vllm), or [TGI](https://github.com/huggingface/text-generation-inference).
 By running the LLM on your own machine, you can ensure that your browsing data remains private and is never sent to a third-party service.

 While you can use any OpenAI-compatible API, please be aware of the privacy implications of sending your browsing data to a remote service.